 Key Features of Taskade

 - Project Views.
 Visualize your projects in several different ways.
-Cycle between the List, Mind Map, Org Chart, and Board views to work the way you want.
+Cycle between the List, Board, Calendar, Action, Mind Map, and Org Chart views without losing context.

 - Real-time Communication.
-Chat and video conference with your team for free while collaborating in real-time on the same page.
+Chat and video-conference with your team for free while collaborating in real-time on the same page, in the same app.

 - Zoom In, Zoom Out.
-Get a bird’s-eye view of the workflow by zooming out on all project views, or zoom in to focus on a specific area.
+Get a bird’s-eye view of your workflow by zooming out on all project views, or zoom in to focus on a specific task, block, or node.

 - Fold/Unfold.
 Fold (collapse) a parent task/bullet element to hide its subtasks.
 Indent outline elements with ⌨️ Tab and unfold lists with ⌨️ Shift+Tab.

-- 500+ Templates.
-Choose from 500+ templates across 26 categories to improve your productivity and workflows.
-Customize existing templates or create new ones across your workspaces.
+- 600+ Templates.
+Choose from hundreds of templates across 26 categories.
+Customize existing templates or create new ones across your all your workspaces.

 - Customize Sub-Tasks.
 Customize the format of your sub-tasks at individual levels.
-Choose from headings, numbered lists, shapes, and more.
+Choose from headings, numbered lists, and bullets, or apply mixed formatting as needed.

 - Recurring Tasks.
-Add due dates with start and end times to tasks within your project and set them to repeat daily, weekly, monthly, or even yearly.
+Add due dates with start and end times to tasks within your project and set them to repeat at intervals.
+You can even automate entire projects in the same way.

 - Move Tasks.
-Move and copy selected tasks to other projects across any workspace.
-You’ll receive a pop-up notification on completion.
+Don’t want to shuffle windows to organize your projects?
+Move and copy selected tasks to other projects across any workspace or folder in an instant.

 - User Roles & Permissions.
-Manage collaborators and assign user roles/editing privileges (Owner, Admin, Editor, Checker, Viewer).
+Manage external collaborators and assign roles/editing privileges (Owner, Admin, Editor, Checker, Viewer) to your team.

 - Sort Tasks.
-Sort sub-tasks/children elements by completed/uncompleted stats or the due date.
-Task sorting can be accessed from a convenient pop-up menu.
+Sort sub-tasks/children elements by several parameters, including a completed/uncompleted status or due date.

 - Keyboard Shortcuts.
 Navigate projects, create content blocks, reorder elements, and complete tasks using a set of handy keyboard shortcuts.